aspuru-guzik-group/MERMaid/src/dataraider/README.md

-# Guide on Customizing MERMaid
+# Guide on Customizing DataRaider

-MERMaid can be adapted to different domains or tasks with minimal effort.
+DataRaider can be adapted to different domains or tasks with minimal effort.
-This guide outlines how to modify MERMaid for:
+This guide outlines how to modify DataRaider for:

-- **Domain-level adaptation**: Using MERMaid for a new chemical domain (e.g., non-electrochemical reactions) while performing the same task (reaction mining).
+- **Domain-level adaptation**: Using DataRaider for a new chemical domain (e.g., non-electrochemical reactions) while performing the same task (reaction mining).
-- **Task-level adaptation**: Using MERMaid for a different task (e.g., substrate scope extraction instead of optimization tables).
+- **Task-level adaptation**: Using DataRaider for a different task (e.g., substrate scope extraction instead of optimization tables).

+> For instructions on how to extend KGWizard for your target chemical domains, please check out the README in `src/kgwizard`

 ---

 ## 1. Domain-Level Adaptation
-*Applying MERMaid to a different chemical domain for the same task of reaction mining.*
+*Applying DataRaider to a different chemical domain for the same task of reaction mining.*

-### 1.1 Modifications for `DataRaider`

 **File to edit**: `scripts/startup.json`